ROBBERY – Strong Arm Robbery, Robbery with a Deadly Weapon, Robbery with a Firearm, Robbery by Sudden Snatching, Attempted Robbery

 Robbery requires that the person being robbed be placed in some type of fear.
 The element of fear is a tough one to prove, because the court cannot rely upon whether or not the victim was “actually” placed in fear (some people are afraid of their own shadow), but rather whether or not a reasonable person would have been in fear.
 And, not just any fear, this fear has to be a fear of death or great bodily harm.
 A few examples will flush this issue out.

-Robbery cases are very fact sensitive, and thus all the more reason to give criminal attorney John Guidry a call to discuss your specific scenario.
-The call is free, the consultation is free, our office line is (407) 423-1117.
-Thanks.
+Robbery cases are very fact sensitive, and thus all the more reason to give Orlando robbery lawyer John Guidry a call to discuss your specific scenario.
+The call is free, the consultation is free.